boringprotocol/docs/docs/known-issues.md

 - DNS ERROR : "DNS resolution for boring.surf failed"  Are you SURE you are connected to 'boring' wifi?
 If  DNS errors keep popping up try assigning a static ip to the Node through dhcp reservation.
 Adding a static IP and assigning the gateway and using 8.8.4.4 for DNS, resolved the DNS error in testing.
 We are actively working on a fix for this.

 - Clarify what cloud and local providers are (Docs page entries for set-up for each)
-- Listed/not listed provider status fed to a consumer peers status page.
 - Randomized provider switching (not in this phase)
 - Find new provider if this one drops (yes/no - not in this phase.
 An explicit setting to prevent provider switching if that is the user's preference)
 - Provider status - Set message to warn consumer to find a new provider from dropdown list